tcyrus-hackathon/scurvy/README.md

-# Anti-Piracy Video Tool
+# Hack The Planet 2015 - Scurvy - A Piracy-Proof Media Streaming Platform

-This is the upcoming application that utilizes [steganography](https://en.wikipedia.org/wiki/Steganography) to fight piracy.
-The idea is to embed user information into a video which can be used to detect later on whether that video is in the wrong hands.
+This application utilizes [steganography](https://en.wikipedia.org/wiki/Steganography) to fight internet piracy.
+The idea is to embed the user's information into the video so that it can be used to track where pirated videos were created.